JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2025
+Bonny, J. W., & Russell, M. D. (2025).
+The Role of Suppression Performance Information in Judging When to Use a Fire Extinguisher. *Safety*.
+[DOI](https://doi.org/10.3390/safety11020058)

+Coates, Z., Brown, S., & Kelly, M. (2025).
+Exploring Impacts of Environmentally Focused Imagery on Pro-Environment Behaviours and Climate Anxiety. *Climate*.
+[DOI](https://doi.org/10.3390/cli13060128)

 Atilgan, N., & Nozari, N. (2025).
 Statistical learning of orthotactic constraints: Evidence from typing. *Journal of Experimental Psychology: Learning, Memory, and Cognition*.
 [DOI](https://doi.org/10.1037/xlm0001502)

 Velnić, M., Slabakova, R., & Dahl, A. (2025).
 Acquisition of genericity in L2 English: the effect of multilingualism. *International Journal of Multilingualism*.
 [DOI](https://doi.org/10.1080/14790718.2025.2508854)